jmcameron/attachments_for_jevents/README.md

    no need to uninstall it first.
 Just install the new version over the old one.

-2. One small addition to the JEvents code-base is necessary.

-   **Edit this file on your web server:**

-        administrator/components/com_jevents/views/icalevent/tmpl/edit.php

-   **Around line 26, find this line:**

-        JHtml::_('behavior.calendar');

-   **insert this line right after it:**

-        JHtml::_('behavior.modal', 'a.modal-button');

-3. Install the Attachments for JEvents plugin
+2. Install the Attachments for JEvents plugin

-4. Enable the Attachments for JEvents plugin
+3. Enable the Attachments for JEvents plugin

+4. In JEvents, you will need to change on option in order to work on attachments with the JEvents event detail editor.

+    * In the JEvents manager (back end), click on [Configuration]
+    * Select "Event Editing"
+    * Enable the "Show editors button extensions" option (set to 'YES')

 You should be able to add and see attachments on any JEvent event detail view on the front end or back end.